-Transactions between the Company and its consolidated entities have been eliminated in the Company's 2019 audited consolidated financial statements.
+Transactions between the Company and its consolidated entities have been eliminated in the Company's 2020 audited consolidated financial statements.

-The Company sponsors a number of defined benefit and defined contribution plans.
-During the year ended December 31, 2019, the Company's contributions to these plans were \$30.1 million (2018: \$28.8 million).
+The Company sponsors a number of defined benefit, defined contribution and post-retirement benefit plans.
+During the year ended December 31, 2020, the Company's contributions to these plans were \$30.3 million (2019: \$30.1 million).

-Key Management personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the Company and/or its subsidiary, directly or indirectly, including any external director of the Company and/or its subsidiary.
+Key Management personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the Company, directly or indirectly, including any external director of the Company.